 Some parts you may be shopping for are optional after-market equipment.
 An AC adapter — if you are tired of replacing batteries to light the console — will cost less than $25.
 If you are in the market for a new exercise bike saddle, they can range from $20 to $60 on average.

 If you don’t like the pedals that came with your spin-type cycling bike you can get high performance pedal sets with industrial grade bearings.
 While some can cost as much as $100, many good designs sell for about $30.
 They will accommodate toe clips and straps, as well all SPD-type shoes and cleats.
 In addition, better quality pedals can fit on most types of spin bikes.

 You can also add calorie and mileage counters, heart rate monitors, seat gel covers, bookracks, new handlebars, equipment mats, chain lubricant, repair tools, and much more.

 It is recommended that you try to buy OEM parts, that is, original equipment manufacturer parts to ensure a precision fit.
-You can go directly to the manufacturer’s website or go to a site that specializes in exercise bike parts.
+You can go directly to the manufacturer’s website or go to a site that specializes in exercise bike parts, like Sears Parts Direct.